-The sendRedirect method will set the appropriate headers and content body to redirect the client to a different URL.
-It is legal to call this method with a relative URL path, however the underlying container must translate the relative path to a fully qualified URL for transmission back to the client.
-If a partial URL is given and, for whatever reason, cannot be converted into a valid URL, then this method must throw an IllegalArgumentException.
+The sendRedirect methods will set the appropriate headers and content body to redirect the client to a different URL.
+It is legal to call these methods with a relative URL path.
+The underlying container may provide an option to use the relative URL path as provided but if no such option is provided it must translate the relative path to a fully qualified URL for transmission back to the client.
+If a partial URL is given and, for whatever reason, cannot be converted into a valid URL, then these methods must throw an IllegalArgumentException.